matthewleach/enki/HTML/web-introduction/html-css-browser.md

 ---
 ## Quiz

-How are HTML and CSS pages viewed alone without the other within a web browser?
+How do HTML & CSS files appear in a browser when viewed alone without the other?

 HTML: ???
 CSS: ???